dmillett/political-canvas/README.md

 ## License

-Copyright © 2016 FIXME -- Sincerely, The United States of America
+Copyright © 2016 political-canvas.org (David Millett)

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.